We Talked to the Dude Who Plays a Flame-Throwing Guitar in ‘Mad Max: Fury Road’

 Good direction.

-Yeah, so I’d take my guitar and play a little Keith Richardsy and pulled of a couple of his moves and dressed up in my best Mad Max kind of gear.
+Yeah, so I’d take my guitar and play a little Keith Richardsy and pulled off a couple of his moves and dressed up in my best Mad Max kind of gear.

 Which was what?